google/zetasql/docs/data-model.md

 In addition to standard SQL _tables_, ZetaSQL supports _value tables_.
-In a value table, rather than having rows made up of a list of columns, each row is a single value of a specific type, and there are no column names.
+In a value table, rather than having rows made up of a list of columns, each row is a single value of type `STRUCT`, and there are no column names.

 In the following example, a value table for a `STRUCT` is produced with the `SELECT AS VALUE` statement: